-Ministers have revealed 49 people deported to Commonwealth countries have not been contacted by the Windrush task force, leading MPs to claim the Home Office “hasn’t learned anything” from the scandal.
+Ministers have revealed that 49 people deported to Commonwealth countries have not been contacted by the Windrush Taskforce, leading MPs to claim the Home Office “hasn’t learned anything” from the scandal.

 The 49, who had been held in UK detention centres, were flown to Ghana and Nigeria between March and September last year – before the Windrush scandal erupted.

-Home Office minister Caroline Nokes said that those concerned could visit a Government website for information.
+Home Office Minister Caroline Nokes said those concerned could visit a Government website for information.

 “Ministers know their treatment of the Windrush generation is a national disgrace.
 That they haven’t bothered to contact people who’ve been deported suggests the Government hasn’t learned anything from the public backlash against their hostile environment.”

 Shadow home secretary Diane Abbott said the case highlighted how “reckless and incompetent” the Government’s immigration policy was.

 She said: “The Windrush generation includes many more than just those who came from the Caribbean, as in this case.